 For reporting purposes an allowance for doubtful accounts have been established.
 This account is maintained to estimate the losses that result from the failure or inability of customers to make required payments.
-There is not allowance for uncollectible accounts at June 30, 2019, as management believes all accounts will be collected.
+There is not allowance for uncollectible accounts on June 30, 2020 and 2019, as management believes all accounts will be collected.